Muriel Starr: Australia

 In May 1930, she declared herself bankrupt, owing £3,427 (perhaps a million dollars in today's money), mostly to J. C. Williamson.
 The judge granted her an unconditional discharge on the grounds that her creditors knew the risks inherent in show business and so she was able legally to return to America.

-Later years
+Radio

+Starr portrayed Mrs. Garvin on the NBC radio serial Young Widder Brown.
+Other radio programs on which she performed included Amanda of Honeymoon Hill, Kitty Foyle, and Just Plain Bill.

+Personal life and death

-Starr died in her dressing room at the St Johns Theatre in New York while appearing in the production The Velvet Glove.
+In late 1918 she married W. Hartwell Johnston, an American business manager in Sydney.
+Starr died on 19 April 1950 in her dressing room at the St Johns Theatre in New York while appearing in the production The Velvet Glove.